-Have you heard, 3G is on the way out?
+Have you heard the ongoing 3G to 4G LTE Transition?
 While the big network carriers such as Verizon and AT&T continue to change their timelines for its demise, it is a fact in the very near future that every 3G-based security panel installed by dealers to date will go dark.
 Although 3G is still being used for some data services in older devices, carriers aren’t warrantying them and encouraging users to upgrade.
 Before you are forced to do so, you are strongly advised to upgrade all 3G-based security systems, and soon.

 Most home security systems today still communicate using CDMA and 3G (GSM) technologies.
 4G LTE is the higher performance next generation offering faster, more efficient and stronger broadband technology that consumers will come to demand.

 Your customers may not know the difference between 3G and 4G LTE, but these networks are important.
 They provide the network foundation that allows smart device technology to interact with a home security system.
 The network also plays an essential role in the ability to send push alert notifications, updates and other new and timely information.

 Because most major carriers stopped certifying new 3G parts years ago, manufacturers of cellular modules, like 2GIG, have stopped making them.
 To help our dealers in their 3G to 4G LTE transition, we have a very attractive rebate program we urge you to take advantage of.

 The short answer is yes!
 During the last switch that occurred where 2G communication transitioned to 3G, many dealers waited until systems failed to communicate before they started changing equipment.
 History tells us this was not a wise approach.